docarray/docarray/README.md

 > - [Coming from a vector database](#coming-from-vector-database)
 > - [Coming from Langchain](#coming-from-langchain)

-DocArray was released under the open-source [Apache License 2.0](https://github.com/docarray/docarray/blob/main/LICENSE) in January 2022.
+DocArray has been distributed under the open-source [Apache License 2.0](https://github.com/docarray/docarray/blob/main/LICENSE) since January 2022.
 It is currently a sandbox project under [LF AI & Data Foundation](https://lfaidata.foundation/).

 ## Represent